demetriusbaker/SPMI_Image_Processing/javafx lib/javafx-sdk-18/legal/javafx.web/libxml2.md

 ### libxml2 License
 ```

-Except where otherwise noted in the source code (e.g. the files hash.c,
+Except where otherwise noted in the laboratory.source code (e.g. the files hash.c,
 list.c and the trio files, which are covered by a similar licence but
 with different Copyright notices) all the files are: